cert-manager/website/content/docs/devops-tips/syncing-secrets-across-namespaces.md

 title: Syncing Secrets Across Namespaces
 description: |
-    Learn how to synchronize Kubernetes Secret resources across namespaces using extensions such as: reflector, kubed and kubernetes-replicator.
+    Learn how to synchronize Kubernetes Secret resources across namespaces using extensions such as: reflector and kubernetes-replicator.
 ---

 It may be required for multiple components across namespaces to consume the same